 No industry is exempt from the market impact of big data disruption.
 The following is a list of 20 projects which we believe have the greatest potential to develop life science research.
-The choice was difficult but I think this list succeeds in bringing together a blend of early stage research plus applications being used in real world clinical care.
+The choice was difficult but this list succeeds in bringing together a blend of early-stage research plus applications being used in real-world clinical care.

 “A single high-resolution dataset for a full brain now requires over 200 terabytes of disk space for raw data alone,” says Alan Evans, the McGill brain-imaging expert who worked with European scientists to produce the BigBrain map.
-“EMC’s storage and visualization technologies will help us take brain imaging to the next level – from the equivalent of old fashioned street maps to Google Earth.”
+“EMC’s storage and visualisation technologies will help us take brain imaging to the next level – from the equivalent of old-fashioned street maps to Google Earth.”

 Read more HERE

-How to store exponential growth in Big Data?
-By 2025, between 100 million and 2 billion human genomes are likely to be sequenced, representing a four-to-five orders of magnitude growth in 10 years, according to a study published in PLOS Biology journal.
+How to store exponential growth in big data?
+By 2025, between 100 million and 2 billion human genomes are likely to be sequenced, representing a four-to-five order of magnitude growth in 10 years, according to a study published in PLOS Biology journal.
 The data storage demands for this alone could run to as much as 2-40 exabytes.
 It even exceeds the 1 extrabyte per year projected for what will be the world’s largest astronomy project, the Square Kilometre Array, to be sited in South Africa and Australia.

 The recent convergence of affordable DNA sequencing and the scalability of Twist Bioscience’s silicon-based DNA synthesis technique presents a new opportunity enabling the oldest lifeform, DNA, to become a viable data storage option.
 Using DNA as an archival technology avoids two key limitations of traditional digital storage media: limited lifespan and low data density.
 DNA data storage could last up to 2,000 years without deterioration according to a recent presentation at the American Chemical Society.
 In addition, a single gram of DNA can store almost a one trillion gigabytes (almost a zettabyte) of digital data.